adrienn25/Complaints_Analysis/README.md

-# Speaker_Freq_Dialogue
+# Complaints Analysis
-Exploratory project to get familiar with UNIX commands and analyze speaker frequency
+Exploratory project to get familiar with data analysis and Bokeh